tamunoWoks/python_notebook/dictionaries.md

 KeyError: 0
 ```
 Dictionaries have keys, not indexes.
 In this example, while the dictionary in `spam` has integer keys `12345` and `42`, it doesn’t have an index `0` through `41` like a list would.

+### Comparing Dictionaries and Lists:
+Unlike lists, items in dictionaries are unordered.
+The first item in a list named `spam` would be `spam[0]`.
+But there is no “first” item in a dictionary.
+While the order of items matters for determining whether two lists are the same, you can enter the key-value pairs of a dictionary in any order.